-Phospholipids are ubiquitous molecules participating in countless cellular processes.
+Phospholipids are ubiquitous molecules that are an essential component of biological membranes and participate in countless cellular processes.
 Besides that, they play a prominent role in the pharmaceutical industry as phospholipids can be technologically used as, for example, an emulsifier, wetting agent, solubilizer, and agent in the formation of liposomes and mixed micelles, and many more pharmaceutical formulations.
 In principal, one can distinguish between natural and synthetic phospholipids.
 Here you will find out more about the similarities and differences between both phospholipid types.

 Besides phosphatidylcholine (PC), phosphatidylethanolamine (PE), and phosphatidylinositol (PI), other components can also occur in natural lecithins.
 These are namely sphingomyelin (SM), phosphatic acid (PA), and minor amounts of phospholipids containing only one acyl chain in the sn-1 position, namely lyso-phosphatidylcholine (LPC) and lyso-phosphatidylethanolamine (LPE).
 In all cases, PC is the main phospholipid component.
 To convert these materials into high-quality excipients, meeting pharmacopeial and regulatory requirements for parenteral and other specific formulations, extraction and chromatography procedures are applied.

 The origin of phospholipids defines the fatty acid composition

 The fatty acid composition of typical batches of vegetable de-oiled lecithins and egg phospholipid of different PC content, respectively, is given in Table 2.2) The corresponding fatty acids are listed in their short notation, with the first digit indicating the number of carbon atoms and the second digit the numbers of cis-double bonds:

 - C18:3, α-linolenic acid (ALA, octadecatrienoic acid)